 Now you know how to clean a Keurig without vinegar!
 You can buy Keurig’s descaling solution, but you can also substitute citric acid or lemon juice.
 This natural cleaning alternative is readily available, safe for pets and kids, and simple to use.

 We hope this guide helps you keep your Keurig in great shape.
+Life is simpler when your coffee maker works the way it should.
 If you need other Keurig troubleshooting tips, try one of these handy guides:

 - How to Unclog Keurig Coffee Makers: 5 Simple Steps